 “Nobody believed in us, or me, at first,” Rodriguez told The Times in 2004.
 “They thought it would be ‘foxy boxing.’
 But I didn’t go in there wanting to show anything other than my skills in boxing.”

-On November 16, 1979, she and William "Blinky" Rodriguez made history as the first husband and wife to box on the same professional card, said Don Fraser, who promoted the fight.
+On Nov.
+16, 1979, Lilly Rodriguez and William “Blinky” Rodriguez made history at the Forum in Inglewood as the first husband and wife to box on the same professional card, said Don Fraser, who promoted the fight.

 “You have no idea the pressure she put on me,” said Blinky Rodriguez, who also became a kickboxing champion.
 “She went out there and dazzled them.”